 The architect completely changed the facade of Casa Batlló, redistributing the internal partitioning, expanding the patio of lights and converting the inside into a true work of art.
 Locally called Casa dels ossos (House of Bones) for its visceral, skeletal organic quality, the building has a great artistic and functional value.
 Comprised of undulating lines, the facade of Casa Batlló is decorated with a mosaic made of broken ceramic tiles.
 The arched roof is likened to the back of a dragon or dinosaur.

 The ground floor of Casa Batlló features tracery, irregular oval windows and flowing sculpted stonework, while the noble floor, the main floor of the building, features skylights resembling tortoise shells and vaulted walls in curving shapes.
 The loft, one of the most unusual spaces in the building, is characterized by the simplicity of shapes and the Mediterranean influence.
 All painted white, it features a series of sixty catenary arches that forms a space which represents the ribcage of an animal.

 Featured image: Casa Batlló via José Pestana

-One of the most famous Gaudí’s buildings, the basilica La Sagrada Familia in Barcelona has been under construction for the past 137 years, since 1882, and hasn’t been completed until this day.
-At the time of Gaudí’s death, it was approximately a quarter finished.
-It is anticipated to be finished in 2026, on the 100-year anniversary of the architect’s death.
+One of the most famous Gaudí's works, the basilica La Sagrada Familia in Barcelona has been under construction for the past 137 years, since 1882, and hasn't been completed until this day.
+At the time of Antoni Gaudí's death, La Sagrada Familia was approximately a quarter finished.
+It is anticipated to be finished in 2026, on the 100-year anniversary of the architect's death.